Diess remains CEO as VW future-facing investments near €90 billion

 €89 billion investment

 VW Group was keen to push the focus of the press event beyond its corporate restructuring.
 It outlined an €89 billion investment in future-facing technologies over the next five years, which makes up 56% of a larger €159 billion budget.
-These technologies include digitisation and electrification, as the group predicts one in four vehicles will have a battery-electric drive system by 2026.
+These technologies include digitalisation and electrification, as the group predicts one in four vehicles will have a battery-electric drive system by 2026.
 The OEM wants to be a global market leader in electromobility a year prior, making the investment effectively essential.

 Breaking down the development of its sites, VW confirmed some €21 billion will go towards plants in Lower Saxony, boosting manufacturing sites and component facilities.
 Hanover will go all-electric, laying the groundwork for production of the Artemis.
 The ID.California and the body for a new Bentley model have also been approved for the site.
 It will also lead autonomous developments with the MOIA shuttles and ID.
 Buzz AD.
 Meanwhile, Wolfsburg will be electrified via project Trinity and from 2024, it will be re-equipped to build the ID.3.
 Prior to this, partial production with supplies from Zwickau is predicted.

-‘€89 billion over the next five years in future technologies such as electromobility and digitisation alone – that is a clear commitment.
+‘€89 billion over the next five years in future technologies such as electromobility and digitalisation alone – that is a clear commitment.
 This is how the New Auto strategy can be a great success,’ said Stephan Weil, minister president of the state of Lower Saxony and supervisory board member of Volkswagen.
 ‘The fact that €21 billion are being invested in the Lower Saxony sites in Wolfsburg, Hanover, Braunschweig, Salzgitter, Osnabrück and Emden is yet another sign that the global Volkswagen Group is committed to its Lower Saxony roots.
 We are pleased about this strong signal to safeguard around 130,000 jobs.’

 VW Group’s component plants will continue the electric journey they began back in 2015.
 Hanover will produce axles for Modular Electric Drive (MEB) models as well as hardware for charging infrastructure.
 In Braunschweig, Salzgitter and Kassel, the production of MEB battery systems, rotors and motors will be expanded.